pr1sm/hexterminal_havoc/README.md

 up to a pretty big refactor.
 One of the big refactors was a full general Makefile.
-This allows me to keep the same Makefile as I add more source code and have it automatically detect new files/changes and build those instead of having to create rule for each individual object file.
+This allows me to keep the same Makefile as I add more source code and have it automatically detect new files/changes and build those instead of having to create a rule for each individual object file.
 I also separated a lot of the dijkstra's algorithm api into separate files so the apis would be more modular.
 There is one api that controls all the setup for a graph structure and there is another api that controls the path finding setup of the graph as